kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(a\) If approval of a maximum engine overtorque is sought for an engine incorporating a free power turbine, compliance with this section must be demonstrated by testing.

-\(1\) The test may be run as part of the endurance test requirement of §33.87.
+\(1\) The test may be run as part of the endurance test requirement of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.87   Endurance test.|§33.87]].
 Alternatively, tests may be performed on a complete engine or equivalent testing on individual groups of components.

-\(2\) Upon conclusion of tests conducted to show compliance with this section, each engine part or individual groups of components must meet the requirements of §33.93(a)(1) and (a)(2).
+\(2\) Upon conclusion of tests conducted to show compliance with this section, each engine part or individual groups of components must meet the requirements of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.93   Teardown inspection.|§33.93]](a)(1) and (a)(2).

 \(b\) The test conditions must be as follows: